AlphaSoundZ/redsea/readme.md

-RedSea
+redsea
 ======
 Music downloader and tagger for Tidal.
 For educational use only, and will break in the future. -updated by burntscarr

 Current state
 -------------
 **This is a fork of the below information.
 Dniel97 is the original updater for this program, but not the original developer.
-I, burntscarr am making changes to the code he already updated to add even more features and fix some functionality.
-Links to the Wiki and such will still redirect to Dniel97's GitHub page for now.**
+I, burntscarr am making changes to the code he already updated to add even more features and fix some functionality.**

 (Original Message from Dniel97)
 **This fork will only get bug/hotfixes by me ([Dniel97](https://github.com/Dniel97)).
 Currently, Tidal changes/removes old